Ukr55/RTL8111/README.md

 - There are still performance problems with regard to SMB in certain configurations.
 My tests indicate that Apple's Broadcom driver shows the same behavior with those configurations.
 Obviously it's a more general problem that is not limited to my driver.
 - WoL refuses to work on some machines.

-Building from Source

-I'm using XCode 6.1 for development.
-You can get a free copy of XCode after becoming a member of the Apple developer program.
-The free membership is sufficient in order to get access to development tools and documentation.